ALavault/alavault.github.io/pages/about.md

 ![piano](/assets/img/posts/placeholder.png){:class="rounded"}

-I am Antoine Lavault, a research engineer in AI and doing a PhD at Sorbonne Université and IRCAM.
+I am Antoine Lavault, a research engineer in AI and a PhD student at IRCAM.

-But I also like music, especially engineering and producing.
+But I also like music, especially sound engineering and producing.
 And I want you to follow along with me !

 A few series on music :